sindresorhus/grunt-concurrent/readme.md

 *The output will be messy when combining certain tasks.
 This option is best used with tasks that don't exit like `watch` and `nodemon` to monitor the output of long-running concurrent tasks.*

+### logTaskName

+Type: `boolean`<br>
+Default: `false`

+If using the `logConcurrentOutput` option, adding the `logTaskName` option will prepend all concurrent log outputs with the name of the task that generated said output.
+While the output will still be messy -- as noted above -- this allows for simplified log parsing when `grunt-concurrent` is used in build tasks.

 ## License